When is my actual deadline?

 5 Last Minute FAQs for Common App Procrastinators

-First and foremost, a disclaimer: We at Admissions Hero do not recommend that you begin your college applications at the last minute.
+First and foremost, a disclaimer: We at CollegeVine do not recommend that you begin your college applications at the last minute.
 It is one of the riskiest moves that you could make with your application, and it puts you at a significant disadvantage against other applicants who have had weeks and months to prepare their materials.

 That being said, sometimes one thing leads to another, and before you know it, you’re stuck before your computer on the day of the deadline, frantically filling in boxes for the Common App.
 What now?